davidlattimore/davidlattimore.github.io/making-supply-chain-attacks-harder.md

 # Making Rust supply chain attacks harder with Cackle

+If you want a slightly shorter read, skip to "Introducing Cackle".

 ## A hypothetical story about Alex

 Alex is a software engineer who has built a tool which she licences to her customers.
 She only has a